terraform-cisco-modules/terraform-intersight-policy-bundle/README.md

 This module simplifies the creation of basic server and domain policies in the specified Intersight organization.
 It takes a few inputs and creates more than 20 policies with common settings.
 It also creates a server profile template and UCS domain profile that use several of those policies.
 Objects are created with a consistent naming scheme and any tags specified.

+This module is intended to give users a jump-start into creating their own policies but will not represent the exact policy that every user will want.
+The policies can be updated manually or just used a reference to create new policies.

 See [examples](./examples/) for more details.

 ## Requirements